awsdocs/amazon-connect-admin-guide/doc_source/queue-to-queue-transfer.md

-# Manage Contacts in a Queue<a name="queue-to-queue-transfer"></a>
+# Manage contacts in a queue<a name="queue-to-queue-transfer"></a>

 For inbound contacts, you can define advanced routing decisions to minimize queue wait times, or route contacts to specific queues, using blocks in your contact flow\.
 For example:
 + Use a **Check queue status** block to check staffing or agent availability for a queue before sending a contact to that queue\.
 + Or, use a **Get queue metrics** block to retrieve queue metrics\.
 + Then use a **Check contact attributes** block to check specific queue metric attributes, and define conditions to determine which queue to route the contact to based on attribute values\.
-For more information about using queue metrics, see [How to Use System Metric Attributes](attrib-system-metrics.md)\.
+For more information about using queue metrics, see [How to use system metric attributes](attrib-system-metrics.md)\.

 After determining which queue to transfer the contact to, use a **Transfer to queue** block in a contact flow to transfer the contact to that queue\.
 When the **Transfer to queue** block runs, it checks the queue capacity to determine whether or not the queue is at capacity \(full\)\.
 This check for queue capacity compares the current number of contacts in the queue to the [Maximum contacts in queue](set-maximum-queue-limit.md) limit, if one is set for the queue\.
 If no limit is set, the queue is limited to the number of concurrent contacts set in the [service quota](amazon-connect-service-limits.md) for the instance\.